AdamPaternostro/Azure-Databricks-auto-sklearn/README.md

 # Create a new Azure Databricks workspace
-- You can use an existing workspace, but make sure you do not have lots of Libraries attached.
+- You can use an existing workspace, but make sure you do not have lots of Libraries attached to your cluster.
 It is usually best to do in a clean workspace.
+You can click on a cluster and click on Libraries to see what is attached.
+See below: To clean up lots of libraries on your cluster

 # Install Databricks CLI
 - https://docs.databricks.com/user-guide/dev-tools/databricks-cli.html
 - I perfer using the CLI since you do not need a cluster running to upload init scripts.
-You can created init scripts with a notebook, but sometimes they cause formatting issues of the file and the init script fails.
+You can create init scripts with a notebook, but sometimes this apporach creates a malformed file.

 # Upload the autosklearn.sh script